maksimvelbaum/boom-visitors-registration-system/README.md

 # boom-visitors-registration-system
 [[Creator Website]](https://velbaum.cc) [[Buy me a coffee]](https://buymeacoffee.com/maksim_velbaum)

-Very simple visitors registration system
+Very simple visitors registration system, it have front-end and database, small logs in front end but if you need to get full log, you will need to use some BI tool,  like Redash, Superset or other.

 ## Setup